echelonagents/promptengineering-guide/docs/07_llm_solutions.md

 # LLM Solutions

-The final week surveys complete solutions built with language models across different industries.
-We discuss deployment considerations and real-world success stories.
+A survey of solutions built with language models and real-world success stories across different industries.

 ## Outline